Income Reporting Threshold (IRT)

 Unearned income only (including disability-based unearned income),

-They receive gross earnings that, once combined with unearned income, exceeds IRT.
+They receive earned income that, once combined with unearned income, exceeds IRT.

 When income exceeds the IRT limit, the EW MUST determine if the AU remains financially eligible for CalWORKs.

-And is expected to continue at the same level in future months,
+• And is expected to continue at the same level in future months, and

-Discontinue the case at the end of month following the report with a timely 10-day NOA.
+Discontinue the case at the end of the month in which a timely and adequate NOA can be provided.

 Note: If there is no time for a timely NOA, the CalWORKs benefits MUST be issued at the previous level and the EW MUST NOT establish an overpayment.